microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

 - To reduce **downtime**

   - Systems that go down cost money.
-For every second thought.
-Amazon Web services is down, is a loss of eleven hundred dollars per second.
-And for financial services firms’ downtime could mean lawsuits and customer attrition.
+Many estimates, as of 2020, suggest that the average cost of IT downtime is $5,600 per minute.
+There are additional costs that do not show up in dollar form, such as the cost of interruptions to IT professionals who may otherwise be doing more productive work.

 ## Key Performance Testing categories